LCTT/TranslateProject/sources/tech/20171013 6 reasons open source is good for business.md

-6 reasons open source is good for business
+Translating by ZH1122 6 reasons open source is good for business
 ============================================================

 ### Here's why businesses should choose the open source model.